 Dr. Caroline Betbeze

-Dr. Betbeze received her DVM at MSU-CVM and completed her Master of Science degree and residency in comparative veterinary ophthalmology at Purdue University College of Veterinary Medicine.
+Dr. Betbeze received her DVM at MSU-CVM and completed her Master of Science degree and residency in comparative veterinary ophthalmology at Purdue University College of Veterinary Medicine in 2006.
 Dr. Betbeze is board certified in the specialty of veterinary ophthalmology.
-She has practiced veterinary ophthalmology for 10 years and has extensive clinical expertise to offer the highest level of eye care for all species.
+She has practiced veterinary ophthalmology for over 10 years and has extensive clinical expertise to offer the highest level of eye care for all species.
 Commonly treated diseases include dry eye, glaucoma, cataracts, and corneal diseases.
 Dr. Betbeze also performs surgeries such as cataract, eyelid, and corneal surgery for pets.
-Her interests include teaching veterinary students and interns as well as practicing clinical ophthalmology.
+Her professional interests include developing new teaching techniques for veterinary students and interns, as well as researching ocular pain control, ocular manifestations of systemic disease, and ophthalmic surgeries for animals.

 Stephanie is from Grenada, MS and completed the veterinary medical technology program in 2013.
 She won the Student of the Year award and clinical and technical excellence award that year.
 She is a certified veterinary technologist.
 She enjoys teaching the veterinary and veterinary technology students and taking care of patients.
 She has one cat and two dogs and lives in Starkville, MS.